 Bullying is when an individual or group misuses power to target another individual or group to intentionally threaten or harm them on more than one occasion.
-This may involve verbal, physical, relational and psychological forms of bullying.
+This may involve verbal, physical, relational and psychological forms of bullying and the person feels unable to do anything about it.
 Teasing or fighting between peers is not necessarily bullying.

 - Physical: Includes repetitive low level hitting, kicking, pinching, pushing, fighting, invasion of personal space and intimidating gestures. - Verbal: the repeated use of words to hurt or humiliate another individual or group.
-This may include mocking, name-calling, swearing, put-downs, insulting and offensive language and racist or sexist comments. - Relational: this involves repeatedly ostracising others by leaving them out or convincing others to exclude or reject another individual or group, making or spreading rumours and sharing or threatening to share another's personal information. - Emotional/Psychological: Includes repeated stalking, threats or implied threats, unwanted email or text messaging, and threats to a individual's reputation and sense of safety. - Cyber Bullying: Involves the use of information and communication technologies such as email, text messages, instant messaging and websites to engage in bullying.
+This may include mocking, name-calling, swearing, put-downs, insulting and offensive language and racist or sexist comments. - Relational: this involves repeatedly ostracising others by leaving them out or convincing others to exclude or reject another individual or group, making or spreading rumours and sharing or threatening to share another's personal information. - Emotional/Psychological: Includes repeated stalking, threats or implied threats, unwanted email or text messaging, and threats to an individual's reputation and sense of safety. - Cyber Bullying: Involves the use of information and communication technologies such as email, text messages, instant messaging and websites to engage in bullying.